[Holodeck –

 DALBY: I can’t believe you’d say that.

-will reap the highest gain at the lowest cost.
-Going out with phasers
+reap the highest gain at the lowest cost.
+Going out with phasers firing

-firing may seem heroic, but in the long run it is merely foolish.
+may seem heroic, but in the long run it is merely foolish.
+Retreat is

 DALBY: Well, Mister Tuvok, once more you’ve proven your point.
 We’re